 The future and present of the country are her young people, thus our school programmes are targeted not only at students of tertiary institutions but also primary and secondary school students.
 Our school programmes are designed to cater for all stakeholders in the school community- students, teaching & non-teaching staff and parents.
 We consider it essential to create safe spaces for young people by training their teachers and parents to be receptive to the mental and emotional needs of their children/wards/students.
 Teachers and parents are also taught to recognise common symptoms of mental illnesses and disorders in order to ensure early detection and treatment.

-With funding from Comic Relief and support from CBM Global, we are currently running a mental health school programme in four universities across three geo-political regions in Nigeria.
-The project which is titled “Bridging The Gap” aims to improve knowledge and general attitude in young people and also encourage help-seeking behaviours.
+Since 2020, with funding from Comic Relief and support from CBM Global Disability Inclusion, we are currently running a mental health school programme in four universities across three geopolitical regions in Nigeria.
+The project, which is titled “Bridging the Gaps” aims to improve knowledge and general attitude in young people and also encourage help-seeking behaviours.
 The BTG project is also focused on providing virtual mental health counselling services.
+View more https://tinyurl.com/BTG-Activities

 The power of the media in turning the tide of sociocultural perspectives cannot be overemphasized.